When is the Rapture?

 Trumpet 6 – Four angels in the Euphrates loosed to kill 1/3 of men

 What happens at the Seventh Trumpet?
-The Resurrection/Rapture and Woe Three – the wrath of God just like at the Sixth Seal.
-Again, we see clearly that the Resurrection/Rapture takes place at the Seventh Trumpet which happens to be the same as the Sixth Seal.
+The Resurrection/Rapture and Woe Three – the wrath of God.
+Again, we see clearly that the Resurrection/Rapture takes place at the Seventh Trumpet which happens to be the same as the Seventh Seal.

 The Rapture is After the Abomination of Desolation

 Matthew 24:15 KJV When ye therefore shall see the abomination of desolation, spoken of by Daniel the prophet, stand in the holy place, (whoso readeth, let him understand:)